-Assignment #1 - Formal Outline of an Article
+Assignment #1 - Formal Outline of an Article Value 10% Due: Class 6.
+Assigned in Class 3.

-Value: 10%

-Due: Assigned in Class 3, Due in Class 6

 Using one of the articles provided by your facilitator, develop a formal and detailed outline of the article using the outline template also provided by your facilitator.